senresearch/LiteQTL_bin/README.md

 ### 1. Process of running eQTL genome scan.
 There are two steps:
 1. We use R to clean genotypes and phenotypes and calculate genotype probabilities with R/qtl. (see `./r/clean_raw_data.R`)
 2. Then we use Julia to run genome scan (see `./MyApp/src/MyApp.jl`).
 The purpose of having two steps is to seperate data cleaning from the genome scans.
-The, data cleaning needs to be done once, and the result can be cached to be reused by the genome scan in step 2.
+The data cleaning needs to be done once, and the result can be cached to be reused by the genome scan in step 2.

 To see an example of running a genome scan with both steps, please see `./sh/run_genome_scan.sh`.